 - This article will help you analyze the SFC logs.

-7] Hardware Diagnostic: The next step I would recommend is to run Hardware scans to see if some hardware failure is causing the system to crash.
-First, check your RAM follow our thread that would explain you the process Advanced Memory Diagnostic on Windows with Memtest86+ then run a Hard Drive Diagnostic.
-Each manufacturer would have their own diagnostic tools check this thread for the list HD Tools.
+The next step I would recommend is to run Hardware scans to see if some hardware failure is causing the system to crash.
+First, check your RAM follow our thread that would explain to you the process Advanced Memory Diagnostic on Windows with Memtest86+ then run a Hard Drive Diagnostic.
+Each manufacturer would have its own diagnostic tools check this thread for the list HD Tools.